State Street’s (STT) Underperform Rating Reaffirmed at Wolfe Research

-State Street (NYSE:STT – Get Free Report)‘s stock had its “underperform” rating reissued by equities research analysts at Wolfe Research in a note issued to investors on Monday, Benzinga reports.
-They presently have a $73.00 target price on the asset manager’s stock.
-Wolfe Research’s price objective indicates a potential downside of 0.98% from the stock’s current price.
+Wolfe Research reissued their underperform rating on shares of State Street (NYSE:STT – Free Report) in a research note issued to investors on Monday, MarketBeat Ratings reports.
+Wolfe Research currently has a $73.00 target price on the asset manager’s stock.

-State Street (NYSE:STT – Get Free Report) last posted its earnings results on Friday, April 12th.
-The asset manager reported $1.69 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.48 by $0.21.
-The company had revenue of $3.14 billion during the quarter, compared to analysts’ expectations of $3.06 billion.
-State Street had a net margin of 9.62% and a return on equity of 12.03%.
-Research analysts forecast that State Street will post 7.95 earnings per share for the current fiscal year.
+State Street (NYSE:STT – Get Free Report) last issued its quarterly earnings data on Friday, April 12th.
+The asset manager reported $1.69 EPS for the quarter, topping analysts’ consensus estimates of $1.48 by $0.21.
+The company had revenue of $3.14 billion for the quarter, compared to analysts’ expectations of $3.06 billion.
+State Street had a return on equity of 12.03% and a net margin of 9.62%.
+As a group, research analysts anticipate that State Street will post 7.95 earnings per share for the current year.

 Institutional Trading of State Street

-A number of large investors have recently added to or reduced their stakes in STT.
-Versant Capital Management Inc lifted its stake in State Street by 411.9% in the 2nd quarter.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+Quent Capital LLC grew its holdings in shares of State Street by 49.0% during the second quarter.
+Quent Capital LLC now owns 940 shares of the asset manager’s stock valued at $70,000 after purchasing an additional 309 shares during the last quarter.
+Versant Capital Management Inc grew its holdings in shares of State Street by 411.9% during the second quarter.
 Versant Capital Management Inc now owns 517 shares of the asset manager’s stock valued at $38,000 after purchasing an additional 416 shares during the last quarter.
-DNB Asset Management AS lifted its holdings in State Street by 4.4% during the 2nd quarter.
+DNB Asset Management AS grew its holdings in shares of State Street by 4.4% during the second quarter.
 DNB Asset Management AS now owns 48,588 shares of the asset manager’s stock valued at $3,596,000 after purchasing an additional 2,030 shares during the last quarter.
 Massmutual Trust Co.
-FSB ADV boosted its position in State Street by 9.3% during the second quarter.
+FSB ADV grew its holdings in shares of State Street by 9.3% during the second quarter.
 Massmutual Trust Co.
-FSB ADV now owns 1,739 shares of the asset manager’s stock worth $129,000 after purchasing an additional 148 shares during the period.
-GAMMA Investing LLC increased its holdings in shares of State Street by 79.1% in the second quarter.
+FSB ADV now owns 1,739 shares of the asset manager’s stock valued at $129,000 after purchasing an additional 148 shares during the last quarter.
+Finally, GAMMA Investing LLC grew its holdings in shares of State Street by 79.1% during the second quarter.
 GAMMA Investing LLC now owns 1,832 shares of the asset manager’s stock valued at $136,000 after purchasing an additional 809 shares during the last quarter.
-Finally, Kathmere Capital Management LLC bought a new position in shares of State Street in the second quarter valued at about $205,000.
-Institutional investors and hedge funds own 87.44% of the company’s stock.
+87.44% of the stock is owned by institutional investors.

 About State Street